MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Microsoft Dynamics 365 Virtual Agent for Customer Service empowers customer teams to quickly and easily create powerful bots using a guided no-code graphical experience—all without the need for data scientists or developers.
+Dynamics 365 Virtual Agent for Customer Service empowers customer teams to quickly and easily create powerful bots using a guided no-code graphical experience—all without the need for data scientists or developers.

-This guide takes you through the end-to-end experience of creating a bot for the first time, adding custom topics to your bot, testing content changes in real time, deploying your bot to a test page, and analyzing the performance of your bot after it’s been deployed.
+This quickstart guide takes you through the end-to-end experience of creating a bot for the first time, adding custom topics to your bot, testing content changes in real time, deploying your bot to a test page, and analyzing the performance of your bot after it’s been deployed.

 > [!NOTE]
-> You can also [view the How to Create, Test, and Deploy a Virtual Agent video](http://go.microsoft.com/fwlink/?linkid=2062988), which works through the end-to-end process.
+> [Watch the video How to create, test, and deploy a bot](http://go.microsoft.com/fwlink/?linkid=2062988), which works through the end-to-end bot creation process.

 ## Create your first bot